Health Inequalities in Scotland: The State of the Nation

 • Explore initiatives that have been successful in tackling health inequalities;

-• Discuss solutions to specific challenges such as smoking and obesity; and
+• Discuss solutions to specific challenges such as alcohol and obesity; and

 • Consider the roles that different sectors such as life sciences, can and are playing.